 Solano 4 Wind Project

 As your community-owned, not-for-profit electric utility, we're committed to providing you with affordable, reliable and environmentally responsible power.
-To support our commitment, we're planning a new project at our Solano Wind Farm.
+To support our commitment, we're constructing more wind turbines at our Solano Wind Farm.

-The project, called Solano 4 Wind, includes replacing existing wind turbines with up to 22 new modern turbines.
-This would generate 92 megawatts (MW) of renewable energy to deliver to the electric grid.
+The Solano 4 Wind project includes replacing some existing wind turbines with up to 19 new modern turbines.
+This will generate 85 megawatts (MW) of renewable energy to deliver to the electric grid.

-Construction is expected to begin late in 2020 and be completed in early 2022.
+Construction began in late 2020 and is expected to be completed in mid-2024.
 Learn more about the project and how you can provide your input below.

-The Solano 4 Wind Project would be located on 5,900 acres of SMUD-owned land in the Collinsville-Montezuma Hills Wind Resource Area in Solano County.
-The re-power project includes the decommissioning of an existing wind project and the replacement of existing older wind turbines with larger modern turbines within Solano 4 East (881 acres) and Solano 4 West (1,390 acres).
-We would construct up to 10 turbines in the East and up to 12 in the West.
+The Solano 4 Wind Project is located on 5,900 acres of land in the Solar Wind Resource Area in Solano County.
+The re-power project includes the decommissioning and replacement of some existing older wind turbines with larger modern turbines.
+The two areas of the project are Solano 4 East (881 acres) and Solano 4 West (1,390 acres).
+SMUD is constructing 9 turbines in the east and 10 in the west.
+The Solano 4 wind turbines have a blade diameter of 150 meters and produce 4.5 MW of power each.

 Map of Solano 4 Wind ProjectSolano 4 Wind Project Map Legend

-The electricity generated would bring our Wind Farm’s production to 307 MW.
-Output from the project would be delivered to the electric grid through the existing Russel Substation in Solano County.
-The power generated would count toward the State of California’s Renewable Portfolio Standard, helping SMUD reach 60% renewable energy by 2025.
+The electricity generated would bring our Wind Farm’s production to 303 MW.
+Output from the project is delivered to the electric grid through the existing Russel Substation in Solano County.
+The power generated would count toward the State of California’s Renewable Portfolio Standard, helping SMUD reach its 2030 Zero Carbon Plan.

-Existing wind turbines would be replaced with fewer wind turbines with a maximum height of 492 to 590 feet and a maximum rotor diameter of 446 to 492 feet.
-As a result, we would realize a significant improvement in energy yield.
+Existing wind turbines are being replaced with fewer wind turbines with a maximum height of 492 to 590 feet and a maximum rotor diameter of 446 to 492 feet.
+As a result, we have a significant improvement in energy yield.
 Access roads and collection lines would be installed to support the new turbines.
 Final turbine locations and heights will be determined after we complete the engineer and construct procurement process.

 We are currently in the Project Development stage of the project, which involves feasibility analysis, land acquisition, permitting and obtaining interconnection.